-- Smart Beta Portfolios: IA will charge clients investing in any of the Smart Beta Portfolios the following annual management fees: - Investments in large capitalization Smart Beta portfolios 8 basis points (0.08%) of the gross market value of the assets invested in each large capitalization Smart Beta portfolio; and - Investments in small capitalization Smart Beta portfolios and the ESG portfolios 11 basis points (0.11%) of the gross market value of the assets invested in each small capitalization and the ESG variants of the Smart Beta portfolios. - Asset Allocation Portfolios: IA will charge clients investing in any of the Asset Allocation portfolios an annual management fee of 12 basis points (0.12%) of the gross market value of the assets invested in each Asset Allocation portfolio.
-The same annual management fee (0.12%) applies to client investments in the standard and client-customized versions of the Asset Allocation Portfolios. - Socially Responsible Investing Portfolios: IA will charge investing clients an annual management fee of 11 basis points (0.11%) of the gross market value of the assets invested in each Socially Responsible Investing Portfolio. - Index Tracking Portfolios: IA will charge clients investing in any of the Index Tracking Portfolios an annual management fee of 20 basis points (0.20%) of the market value of the assets invested in each Asset Allocation Portfolio.
+IA will charge clients investing in any of the Smart Beta, Asset Allocation, Socially Responsible Investing Portfolios an annual management fee of 0.20% (20 basis points) of the gross market value of the assets invested in those portfolios.

+IA will charge clients investing in any of the Index Tracking Portfolios an annual management fee of 20 basis points (0.20%) of the market value of the assets invested in each such portfolio.
 Under the governing licensing agreements, IA remits half of the management fee charged to clients for investments in these portfolios to FTSE and Russell.